microsoft/vscode-docs/docs/editor/terminal-shell-integration.md

 ### Go to recent directory

-Similar to the run recent command feature, the `Terminal: Go to Recent Directory` command keeps track of directories that have been visited and allows quick filtering and `cd`ing to them.
+Similar to the run recent command feature, the **Terminal: Go to Recent Directory** command keeps track of directories that have been visited and allows quick filtering and navigating (`cd`) to them.

 `kbstyle(Alt)` can be held to write the text to the terminal without running it.